-Based on the information in your FAFSA, the Department of Education calculates the cost of your education for one year and what your family is expected to contribute based on its financial situation.
+Based on the information in your FAFSA, the Department of Education calculates what your family is expected to contribute based on its financial situation.

 Cost of attendance

-Room and board calculations reflect apartment rent rate and food costs in the Twin Cities.
-Personal expenses include transportation, books, clothing and social activities.
+*Room and board calculations reflect the apartment rent rate and food costs in the Twin Cities.

 Expected family contribution

-This is an indicator of the relative financial strength of a student’s family.
-It estimates the dollars the family would have available to contribute to the student’s college expenses for the academic year.
+This is the amount you and your family are expected to pay toward your educational expenses for the year.
 Factors considered include income, assets, the number of members in the household and the number of family members attending college.

 Financial aid eligibility